amaan-19/SortMate/README.md

 - **Real-time Monitoring**: Watch for new emails using Gmail API webhooks and Google Cloud Pub/Sub
 - **Command-line Interface**: Flexible options for running the application
 - **Logging**: Comprehensive logging system for monitoring and debugging
+- **Test Coverage**: Comprehensive unit tests for reliability and maintainability

 ## Project Structure